 These powers are in addition to the powers the police already have to seize an uninsured vehicle on the road and fine the driver.

 How to check if your vehicle is insured

-If you want to check your vehicle is recorded as 'insured' on the MID, visit the free service www.askMID.com
+If you want to check your vehicle is recorded as 'insured' on the MID, visit the free service askMID.

-Further information on the change in law is also available from the DirectGov website.
+Further information on the change in the law is also available on the Gov.uk website.